 Skyward is an FAA-approved LAANC provider, which means that drone operators can gain automated access to this airspace via the Skyward platform.
 Skyward sends over authorization and notification records to the FAA for display to air traffic control.

-This process takes place through what the FAA calls “facility maps,” which show the area around an airport, broken down into small grids.
-Each grid displays the maximum altitude at which a drone is allowed to fly upon FAA authorization.
-Some grids list “zero” — in that case, flight isn’t allowed without a waiver.
-Others show 100–400 ft AGL.
+This process takes place through what the FAA calls a “facility map.”
+Facility maps show the area around an airport, broken down into small grids.
+Each grid lists a maximum altitude, which a pilot is allowed to fly up to, if they request authorization from the FAA prior to flight.
+Some grids list “zero” — in that case, requests for access can still be made, but the request must be manually reviewed by Air Traffic.
+Others have 100–400 listed.
 Pilots can submit a request to fly in an approved grid through Skyward.
-If the request meets Part 107 requirements, Skyward acts as a proxy and delivers an automated approval from the FAA.
+If the request meets all the Part 107 requirements, Skyward acts as a proxy and delivers an automated approval from the FAA.

 - The start time cannot be more than 90 days in the future

 - The total on-site duration time cannot be more than 12 hours